 When you work as a freelancer, the simple days of getting a single W-2 and filing taxes with one form are gone.

-At the time I entered the freelance market, I knew to expect to receive a lot of 1099-MISC forms from my clients.
+At the time I entered the freelance work market, I knew to expect to receive a lot of 1099-MISC forms from my clients.
 I understood each of those forms reported the amount of income I earned from each specific payer.

-But, what I didn’t know is that your client isn’t required to send a 1099-MISC if you earned less than $600.
+What I didn’t know is that your client isn’t required to send a 1099-MISC if you earned less than $600.
 And there certainly were times I earned less than $600 from a single client.
 However, when you’re freelancing, you still have to report the income when filing your taxes even without receiving any 1099 form.

 I remember spending my first year waiting for all my 1099-MISC forms to arrive thinking I needed them before I could file my taxes.
 As I approached the filing deadline, I then realized some would never arrive.
 Luckily, I’d done a good job of tracking all my income, so I could accurately report it on my tax return without all the forms.